-The plugin comes with a layout of example skins which demonstrate the various things it can get from Argus Monitor.
+The plugin comes with a layout of example skins which demonstrate (most of) the various things it can get from Argus Monitor.
 It's not pretty; it was made just to test the plugin, before I start using the plugin in my real skin.

 Those skins also serve as a way to see how to get the different readings out of the plugin.
 If you have used the SpeedFan plugin before, you'll find it familiar.

 The CPU skin will dynamically add/remove cores based on the number of cores Argus Monitor reports.
 The others are all fixed-size and will display some blank readings for things that don't exist on your system.

 This shows the skin above Argus Monitor itself (click to expand):

 The plugin and example skins/layout are included in this .rmskin file:

 Older version (history at the bottom of this post):